Seb-Bas/Oncogenic-Classification/README.md

 #### **Models and Results**

+- Created a baseline model using Random Forest with no hyperparemeter tuning.
+This resulted in 57.3% accuracy metric for classifying the data.

 - Created and validated Random Forest, Bernoulli and Multinomial Naïve Bayes, Support Vector Machines, and other models.
 Random forest ended up being my best model, accurately predicting just under 70% of the unseen test data into their correct classes.
 There were 9 total classes.